mobiledevpro/.github/profile/README.md

 > I`m a Software Engineer from Ukraine with over 10 years of experience in software development and a Top-Rated+ freelance Developer on Upwork.
 >
->  7+ years I've been dealing mostly with Android Development and have been building modern [native] apps for devices running on Android 6+.
-It covers about ~96.2% of all Android devices nowadays.
+>  Since 2015 I've been dealing mostly with Android Development and building modern [native] apps for Smartphone and Tablet devices running on Android 6+.
 >